ahmedev192/PlagiarismDetector-CS/README.md

 ## 👨‍💻 Author

-Developed by [Ahmed Mahmoud](https://github.com/ahmedev192) as part of a graduation or research project focused on academic integrity and automation.
+Developed by [Ahmed Mahmoud](https://github.com/ahmedev192) as part of a research project focused on academic integrity and automation.

 ---